ixa-ehu/ixa-dbpedia-spotlight/README.md

 **This jar contains every required dependency to run dbpedia-spotlight as a rest server.**

+### 5.4 Create local maven repository for dbpedia-spotlight

+The install.bash scripts automatically creates a local maven repository.
+This repository is used as a dependency by the ixa-pipe-ned module.

+    mvn install:install-file -Dfile=target/dbpedia-spotlight-0.6-jar-with-dependencies.jar -DgroupId=ixa -DartifactId=dbpedia.spotlight -Dversion=0.6 -Dpackaging=jar -DgeneratePom=true

 ### 5.5 Move index-$lang to data directory